defold/doc/docs/en/tutorials/snake.md

 ![snake sprites](images/snake/snake.png)

-Defold provides a built in *Tilemap* component that you will use to create the playfield.
+Defold provides a built-in *Tilemap* component that you will use to create the playfield.
 A tilemap allows you to set and read individual tiles, which suits this game perfectly.
 Since tilemaps fetch their graphics from a *Tilesource* so you need to create one:

 <kbd>Right click</kbd> the *main* folder and select <kbd>New ▸ Tile Source</kbd>.
 Name the new file "snake" (the editor will save the file as "snake.tilesource").